Web Threats 101: Saving your business from the bad guys.

 6. Credential theft

 Attackers often target weak or reused passwords to gain unauthorized access to enterprise accounts.
-Once they’re inside, there’s no end to what can be stolen or compromised.
+Once inside, there’s no end to what can be stolen or compromised.

 How to combat it: